 Australian Open: Britain's Arthur Fery records statement first-round win over Wimbledon quarter-finalist Flavio Cobolli

-Fery, who is ranked down at 185, was playing in just his fifth main-draw match at a Grand Slam having powered through the qualifying rounds without dropping a set, form that prompted his mother, former tennis professional Olivia, to make the trip to Australia.
+Fery, who is ranked down at world No 186, was playing in just his fifth main-draw match at a major having powered through the qualifying rounds without dropping a set, form that prompted his mother, former tennis professional Olivia, to make the trip to Australia.

 - What tennis is live on Sky Sports 🎾📺